Governor of Tasmania: Role

+Although not a responsibility of the office of Governor of Tasmania, governors of Tasmania are - like all Governors of the Australian states - normally given a dormant commission to administer the government of the Commonwealth of Australia in the absence from Australia, or the death, incapacity or removal from office of the Governor-General by the Sovereign.

 Titles

-Since December 2014, the incumbent and all future Tasmanian governors have been entitled to be styled as The Honourable for life.
+Since December 2014, the incumbent and all future Tasmanian governors have been entitled to be styled as Their Excellency The Honourable while in office and styled The Honourable after retirement.

 Governor's personal flag

 The personal flag of the governor of Tasmania is the same design as the British blue ensign with the Union Flag at the upper left quarter.
 On the right side, the state badge of Tasmania, consisting of a white disk with a red lion passant, is surmounted by St. Edward's Crown.
 The flag was adopted in 1977.

 If the standard is flying at Government House, on a vehicle or vessel, or at an event, this indicates that the governor is present.